MicrosoftDocs/SupportArticles-docs/Teams/teams-administration/unable-send-message-group-chat.md

 # Error when sending messages to a group chat in Teams: Failed to send

-In Microsoft Teams, the chat creator receives the following error message if more than 200 members are added concurrently to the chat group when the chat is created:
+In Microsoft Teams, the chat creator receives the following error message if more than 200 members are added concurrently to the chat group:

 > Failed to send